 To start, I believe life is too short, and too precious, to waste worrying about things you can’t control.
 Instead, I focus on spending time doing activities that provide me with value doing things that create lasting memories and sends positive energy to everyone around me.
 I encourage others to do the same.

-Professionally, I am first and foremost a Financial Planner.
+Professionally, I am first and foremost a CERTIFIED FINANCIAL PLANNER™.
 This means I help families and businesses protect and grow their wealth.
 My clients work with me because they tell me that they feel I understand them and their goals while they trust I have the experience and knowledge to help them make the right decision regarding their wealth.